oracle-livelabs/analytics-ai/premier-league-video-analysis/translate-coordinates/translate-coordinates.md

    ![Frame with field lines](images/field-with-lines-and-penalty-area.png)

-   Ask your workshop instructor in case you would like some help.
+   Ask your workshop instructor if you would like some help.

 ## Task 2: Translate player coordinates to real world coordinates